Getting the Most from Wild Game Meats

 A few tips to make your game meat jerky-making life easier:

-Reprinted with permission from by Pamela Braun and published by Countryman Press, 2015.
-You can buy this book from our store: Jerky Everything
+Reprinted with permission from Jerky Everything by Pamela Braun and published by Countryman Press, 2015.
+Buy this book from our store: Jerky Everything.